nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 Managera cannot find the participant.

     * 1b1.
-Managera shows an error message stating that the given ID does not correspond to an existing participant.
+Managera shows an error message stating that the participant was not found.

       Use case resumes at step 1.

 * 1c.
 Managera could not find the event.

     * 1c1.
-Managera shows an error message stating that the given name does not correspond to an existing event.
+Managera shows an error message stating that the event was not found.

       Use case resumes at step 1.

-**Use case: UC03 - Remove an event**
+**Use case: UC03 - Delete an event**

 Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests to remove an event.
+1. Event Organiser requests to delete an event.
-2. Managera removes the event from its event list.
+2. Managera deletes the event from its event list.

     Use case ends.